pentamania/rhythmic-rain/README.md

 Tap any key or screen at the timing when the note object reaches the surface.
 If the target is long, you should hold the key until it reaches the end.

-### Background-story
-One girl is waiting for her parents in the rain.

-What should she do while waiting?

-Yes, of course, sing a song.